13865626531/TerraVerse/README.md

 ![Annotations of point cloud](images/语义标注3.png)

 ## Data Sample
-We offer some samples here for you to know Wild-Beyond better.
+We offer some samples here for you to know TerraVerse better.

 -[Sample 1]()